 When corporate negligence harms residents of Grand Prairie, Fort Worth, and Greater DFW, Rocky Walton is prepared to pursue justice.

 Learn about your options during a free initial consultation at our office in Arlington, TX.
-Reach out by calling (817) 429-4299 or send us a message online to schedule an appointment.
+Reach out by calling or texting (817) 429-4299 or send us a message online to schedule an appointment.

 Common Defenses against Claims

 Some companies may claim that because another driver caused the crash, that driver alone should bear sole responsibility for your injury.
 They may also insist that the only reason you are trying to sue the company as well as the driver is that the driver's insurance is inadequate.
 In short, they may try to frame your lawsuit as a desperate grab for more money.

 The counterargument to this is fairly simple.
 Although the other driver may be responsible for the initial accident, your vehicle should still have been designed and built to mitigate the injuries resulting from the first collision and second collision (the impact your body made with the inside of the vehicle or other surfaces after the initial impact).
 If the vehicle failed to stand up to reasonable use, the automaker should bear at least some responsibility for your injury.